salsohrab20/elasticsearch-course/14-self-notes/1-README-InvertedIndex.md

 ![img.png](img.png)

 ```
-Q) Why is this table called Inverted index?
+Q) Why is this table called Inverted index or lookup table?
  - It's because we invert the index.
 In traditional database, consider the one
     attached below we treat the ID as the index and search operations are
     performed on the basis of that for faster results.
 However in case of Elasticsearch the search